-Kawhi internalized his father’s death as fuel to accomplish his NBA dream.
-He earned a scholarship to San Diego State and became a lottery pick in the 2011 NBA Draft.
-He hindered LeBron James in the 2014 NBA Finals to win the San Antonio Spurs’ fifth championship.
+Kawhi internalized his father's death as fuel to accomplish his NBA dream.
+He earned a scholarship to San Diego State University and became a lottery pick in the 2011 NBA Draft.
+He hindered LeBron James in the 2014 NBA Finals to win the San Antonio Spurs' fifth championship.

 The superstar traveled north of the border to lead the Toronto Raptors to an improbable NBA playoff run that culminated in a title over the Golden State Warriors in 2019.
-The four-time NBA All-Star earned his second Finals MVP.
+The five-time NBA All-Star earned his second Finals MVP.